tcompiegne/oauth2-server/README.md

 # oauth2-server
 OAuth2 Authorization Server based on Spring Security OAuth2

-This is the basic Authorization server based on Spring Security OAuth2.
+This is a basic Authorization server based on Spring Security OAuth2.

 The main goal is to show you how to implement an Authorization Server with Spring Security OAuth2.